A series of free Science Lessons for 7th Grade and 8th Grade, KS3 and Checkpoint Science in preparation for GCSE and IGCSE Science.

 How Alexander Fleming Accidentally Discovered Penicillin?

-How penicillin works?
+How penicillin and antibiotics work?

 Penicillin kills bacteria by interfering with the production of cell wall.
 When these bacteria (called E. coli) grow in size, the weakened cell wall ruptures.